 Schoolwide Program Plan for Southwood Elementary School

-As part of the Title I Schoowide plan,Southwood provides supplemental instruction through the Math and Reading Specialists in grades K-5 using pull-out and push-in delivery.
+As part of the Title I Schoolwide plan,Southwood provides supplemental instruction through the Math and Reading Specialists in grades K-5 using pull-out and push-in delivery.

 The Raytown School District participates in Professional Learning Communities, utilizes Schoolwide Positive Behavior Support and has a comprehensive Response to Intervention Plan.
-In addition, Summer Learning Academy has been created to address the needs of students performing below grade level.
+Moreover, Summer School provides additional interventions for students needing support in reading and math.